0x414141411/PortScout/README.md

 PortScout -- Fast and reliable port scanner written in Python

-PortScout is a powerful and efficient port scanner designed to assist penetration testers and cybersecurity professionals in identifying open ports on target systems.
-Built with Python, it offers a range of features to help you perform thorough and reliable port scans.
+PortScout is a efficient port scanner designed to help identifying open ports on target systems.

 ## Features

 - **Fast and Reliable**: Quickly identifies open ports on target systems.
 - **Version Scan**: Perform version scans on open ports.
 - **Specific Ports Scan**: Specify specific ports for scanning.
-- **Port Range Scan**: Specify a range of ports to scan (default is 1-1024).
+- **Port Range**: Specify a range of ports to scan (default is 1-1024).

 ## Installation